MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-MailboxRegionalConfiguration.md

 ```

 ### -TimeFormat
-The TimeFormat parameter specifies the time format based on the current or specified language value for the mailbox.
+The TimeFormat parameter specifies a valid time format based on the current or specified language value for the mailbox.
 For example, if the language is set to en-us, valid TimeFormat parameter values include:

 - h:mm tt: This is the default value for en-US.